FastQC Tutorial: Quality Control for FASTQ Files

 Adapter Content

-Shows the proportion of adapter sequences at each position in the reads.
-The horizontal axis represents the position in the read, and the vertical axis represents the proportion.
+Shows the proportion of adapter sequences detected at each position along the reads.
+The horizontal axis represents the position within the read, and the vertical axis represents the adapter proportion.

 RNA-Seq Data Analysis Software